Erudika/para-search-elasticsearch/README.md

 BulkProcessor, however, offers a useful feature to automatically retry indexing requests with exponential backoff between retries.
 If the index request fails with a `EsRejectedExecutionException`, the request will be retried up to `para.es.bulk.max_num_retries` times.
-Even if your use case demands a high degree of confidence with respect to data consistency between your DAO and Search, it's still recommended to use asynchronous indexing with retries enabled.
+Even if your use case demands a high degree of confidence with respect to data consistency between your database (`DAO`) and index (`Search`), it's still recommended to use asynchronous indexing with retries enabled.
 If you'd prefer to use asynchronous indexing but have the BulkProcessor flushed upon every invocation of index/unindex/indexAll/unindexAll, simply enabled `para.es.bulk.flush_immediately`.
 When this option is enabled, the BulkProcessor's flush method will be called immediately after adding the documents in the request.
 This option is also useful for writing unit tests where you want ensure the documents flush promptly.

 ### Indexing modes